Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Introduction

-The Rydberg atom platforms offer a remarkable degree of tunability in the arrangement of the atoms and external LASER induced light-matter interactions \cite{Ebadi2021}.
-Owing to this tunability, it becomes relevant and also interesting to ask how do the above features such as the presence of quantum many-body scars and sub-harmonic response manifest themselves when the atoms are placed in a more sophisticated arrangement.
-To explore this, we focus on an arrangement of the Rydberg atoms on a 2-leg square ladder geometry (see Fig.~\ref{fig:model}), which aims to understand the properties of two closely spaced Rydberg chains, with mutual separation smaller than the radius of the Rydberg blockading.
-It is well known, that a PXP model on any bipartite lattice with zero detuning, preserves the structure of the chirality operator \cite{Maskara_PhysRevLett.127.090602}, which means that in the 2-leg square ladder geometry we also have this chirality operator, hence the spectral reflection symmetry and the exponentially large number of exact zero modes follow immediately.
-Furthermore, in experiments it also possible to implement site-dependent detuning profiles \cite{Bernien2017,Bluvstein_doi:10.1126/science.abg2530,Browaeys2020}, however, in this case it is no longer guaranteed that the above features such as the existence of a chirality operator and exponentially large number of exact zero modes, will be preserved under an arbitrary detuning profile.
-In this regard \cite{Pal_PhysRevB.111.L161101} have been able to identify a simple staggered detuning profile (see Fig.~\ref{fig:model}) which preserves these desirable features and leads to the presence of quantum many-body scars which are qualitatively different in nature compared to that of the paradigmatic PXP chain.
+The Rydberg atom platforms offer a remarkable degree of tunability in the geometric arrangement of the atoms and control parameters, such as Rabi frequency and detuning strength, via light-matter interactions \cite{Browaeys2020,labuhn:tel-01346557}.
+Owing to this tunability, it becomes relevant and also interesting to ask how the above features, such as the presence of QMBS and DTC order, manifest themselves when the atomic arrangements and control parameters are tweaked.
+To explore this, we focus on an arrangement of Rydberg atoms on a 2-leg square ladder geometry (see Fig.~\ref{fig:model}), which aims to understand the properties of two closely spaced atomic chains, with a mutual separation smaller than the Rydberg blockade radius.
+A PXP model on any bipartite lattice preserves the structure of the chirality operator \cite{Maskara_PhysRevLett.127.090602}, and it carries over to the 2-leg square ladder geometry with zero detuning.
+Hence, the spectral reflection symmetry and the exponentially large number of exact mid-spectrum zero modes follow immediately.
+Furthermore, in experiments, it is also possible to implement site-dependent detuning profiles \cite{Bernien2017,Bluvstein_doi:10.1126/science.abg2530,Browaeys2020,labuhn:tel-01346557}; however, in this case, it is no longer guaranteed that the above features, such as the existence of a chirality operator and an exponentially large number of exact mid-spectrum zero modes, will be preserved under an arbitrary detuning profile.
+In Ref.~\cite{Pal_PhysRevB.111.L161101} a simple semi-staggered detuning profile (see Fig.~\ref{fig:model}) was utilized to preserve these desirable features.
+This choice led to the appearance of QMBSs, which are qualitatively different in nature compared to those of the paradigmatic PXP chain.\\